-As Flash has evolved over the years Adobe have continually jettisoned legacy technology.
+As Flash has evolved over the years Adobe has continually jettisoned legacy technology.
 ActionScript 1 and 2, the bandwidth profiler, even projectors fell by the wayside (in CC at least).
 Sometimes these features re-surface in new releases, like the motion editor for example, but it seems that once the ability to target a specific Flash Player version is dropped, it remains dropped.
 In Flash Pro CC2014 the oldest targetable Flash Player is version 10.3.

 Sadly, this has been causing me some headaches.
 There are still some advertising platforms out there which specifically reject anything more recent than Flash Player 10.2.
-This is a problem, because the last time Flash supported this player was way back in Flash Professional CS5.5.
+This is a problem because the last time Flash supported this player was way back in Flash Professional CS5.5.

-Finally I decided enough was enough and resolved to solve this problem once and for all.
+Finally, I decided enough was enough and resolved to solve this problem once and for all.
 Here’s how I did in.

 Firstly download the playerglobal10_2.swc from Adobe’s archive